mik-jozef/chalk/spec-notes.md

   T.subtypes is []class;
   T.subtypes == [ A, B, C ];
   ```
+  only if a trait is final, a compiler is allowed to assume it is extended
+  by only those types it knows about
 ```
 ?A foo() { randBool() ?
 A() : null }